analogdevicesinc/msdk/Examples/MAX32650/CLCD/README.md

 ********** CLCD Example **********
 ```

-The LCD Display will show the following patter in a loop: the Maxim Integrated logo for 3 seconds, logo fades to blank, white screen, white screen holds for 3 seconds.
+The LCD Display will show the following patter in a loop: the ADI logo for 3 seconds, logo fades to blank, white screen, white screen holds for 3 seconds.